 Ceramides are waxy fats that serve as building blocks for healthy skin.
 They act as the “glue” between skin cells, to help maintain and protect healthy skin cell structure.
 They are ideal for providing all-day moisture and sealing in hydration.

 Ceramides are used to provide clinically-proven 24-hour moisturization in our Ceramide Seal Moisturizer, and for their reparative effects in our RP Repair Eye Cream.

-We also feature ceramides in our N4 Niacinamide Nourishing Treatment, Retinol Renewal Cream No. 1 and Retinol Renewal Cream No. 2.
+We also feature ceramides in our Niacinamide Treatment, Retinol Night Cream No. 1 and Retinol Night Cream No. 2.

 Encapsulated retinol is the best method for delivering the glowing skin benefits of retinol, without irritation.
 Retinol is a derivative of vitamin A that visibly diminishes the appearance of wrinkles, while evening skin tone.
 Encapsulation creates a fishnet-like structure around retinol, allowing for an even and slow release of the ingredient overnight.

-You can find encapsulated retinol in our Retinol Renewal Cream No. 1 and Retinol Renewal Cream No. 2, formulated with .15% and .3% encapsulated retinol, respectively.
+You can find encapsulated retinol in our Retinol Night Cream No. 1 and Retinol Night Cream No. 2, formulated with .15% and .3% encapsulated retinol, respectively.

 Glycolic acid is an alpha-hydroxy acid, or AHA.
 AHAs have a particular molecular structure that gently dissolves the “gunk” - or sebum - between dead skin cells.
 As a chemical exfoliant, glycolic acid supports healthy cell turnover and reveals your glowing complexion.

 For best results, without irritation, we use glycolic acid at 4% in our Glycolic Glow Treatment.